 Various technical baseline deliverables, including associated technology development, are produced as a project evolves from pre-acquisition design to operation.
 The technology development process is not limited to the pre-acquisition and conceptual development stages, but instead, transitions throughout the life of the project.
-In addition, a safety strategy input is required early in the project life cycle as part of the technology development process.2 The process recognizes the evolution of the project and the iteration necessary to continue support of the design.
+In addition, a safety strategy input is also recommended early in the project life cycle as part of the technology development process.
+The process recognizes the evolution of the project and the iteration necessary to continue support of the design.
 This integrated technology development approach also addresses emerging issues related to the technology that are driven by the design process, to include the corresponding safety function.
+[Reference: DOE O 413.3A, paragraph 5.h.(2)(b)]